 If the store is set to work in the “Vendors as separate shops” multi-vendor mode:

-- The vendor must specify the address from which their products will be shipped.
+The vendor must specify the address from which their products will be shipped.
 This address will be used to calculate the cost of delivery of an order from the vendor’s warehouse to the buyer.
 Instructions on configuring the Ship-From address are available in the section Managing the Ship-From Address As a Vendor.
 If no Ship-From address is configured, the vendor's Company address (see Managing Vendor Profile Information as a Vendor) will be used for shipping calculations.

 The vendor must specify the shipping methods they are going to use.
 See Managing Shipping Methods as a Vendor.

 In “Warehouse” mode, the products of different vendors are shipped from the same warehouse, so the “ship-from” address and shipping methods are the same for all the vendors; the configuration of the “ship-from” address and shipping methods, in this case, is done by the store administrator.

 Step 8: Configure Coupons and Discounts

 If the option to create coupons and discounts has been enabled for the vendor by the store administrator, the vendor can create coupons and discounts for their products.
 See Coupons: Usage with Multivendor and Volume Discounts: Usage with Multivendor.